vikumsw/vikumsw.github.io/research/index.md

 Intelligent systems often need to read text in their surroundings.
 There are multiple aspects that make this a challenging problem.
 For instance, locating and identifying the part of image containing text is in itself difficult.
 We study a recent approach that uses stroke width transform, and analyse the success and failure cases to get a clearer understanding.
-[Write abstract for this project]
 [[Poster](/reports/F14-CV-Poster.pdf)] [[Code](https://github.com/satwikkottur/ImageTextDetector)]

 * **Static Vehicle Detection and Analysis in Aerial Imagery using Depth**